Tesla Model Y Updates: Price Adjustments and the New E41 Variant for UK Buyers

 Impact on the UK Electric Car Market

-The Model Y E41's arrival could fundamentally shift the electric SUV landscape in the UK.
-By offering Tesla's core technology and charging infrastructure at a significantly reduced price, the company appears to be targeting the mass market rather than just premium buyers.
+The arrival of the Model Y E41 could influence the electric SUV market in the UK.
+By providing Tesla’s core technology and access to its charging network at a lower price point, the model appears aimed at reaching a broader segment of buyers rather than only the premium market.

 Hyundai IONIQ 5 (from £39,900)